natelufuluabo/shell/README.md

 Refer to https://codingchallenges.fyi/challenges/challenge-shell for more details regarding the goal of the challenge and what needs to be implemented.

-Note: You have your own environment variable for the path of the file where all the commands will be written
+Note: You have to have your own environment variable for the path of the file where the history of all commands executed will be written